MikroElektronika/mikrosdk_click_v2/clicks/analogmux/DETAILS.md

 ## Examples Description

-> This example showcases how to initialize, configure and use the Analog MUX click module.
+> This example showcases how to initialize, configure and use the Analog MUX Click module.
-> The click switches one of the 16 inputs to output so the adc value of that input
+> The Click switches one of the 16 inputs to output so the adc value of that input
 > can be read on the COM (AN) pin.
 The RST, PWM, CS and INT are used as control output pins.

 **The demo application is composed of two sections :**

 ### Application Init

-> This function initializes and configures the logger and click modules.
+> This function initializes and configures the logger and Click modules.

 ```c